 Strolling your way through Copenhagen in the winter is one of the best ways to get into the holiday spirit.
 But this isn’t your great grandma’s traditional winter tales.

-No, it’s a chic, effortlessly cook way to enjoy Copenhagen in winter and it involves jumping on sidewalk trampolines, enjoying hot chocolates in an indoor Street market (yes.
+No, it’s a chic, effortlessly cool way to enjoy Copenhagen in winter and it involves jumping on sidewalk trampolines, enjoying hot chocolates in an indoor Street market (yes.
 Indoors ) and shopping at some of the cutest stores around.

 How to Pack for Copenhagen in the Winter